fkxych/Numerical-construction-of-spherical-t-designs-by-BB-method/README.md

 #
 Author: Congpei An and Yuchen Xiao
 #
-Thanks for Professor Rob Womersley for the codes in [6] and Professor Mark Schmidt for the codes in [18]
+Thanks for Professor Rob Womersley for the codes in [6] and Professor Mark Schmidt for the codes in [18].
 #
-Reference:
+References:

 [6] I. H. Sloan, R. S. Womersley, A variational characterisation of spherical designs, Journal of Approximation Theory 159 (2) (2009) 308-318.